Collinformatics/HackTheBox/SkillsAssessment/Shells & Payloads/writeup.md

       powershell

-Now we can complete the module by getting the hostname:
+Now we can get the hostname:

       hostname

-- And then the flag:
+And finally, well get the flag:

       cat C:\Users\Administrator\Desktop\Skills-flag.txt